marxoft/cutetube2/plugins/README.md

 ##Providing an executable

 The only requirement of a plugin executable is that is accepts certain arguments and writes an appropriate response to STDOUT in JSON format.
-It therefore possible to create an executable using any language you prefer.
+It is therefore possible to create an executable using any language you prefer.

 The following arguments are used when calling an executable: